Teaching Philosophy

 Teaching Music is powerful because it impacts the heart and engages directly with the creativity side of every human being.
 As a pianist and educator, I seek to help students find their unique voice in performance, inspire dedication, and achieve a meaningful appreciation to music.

-I have been teaching piano, music history, and music theory for over a decade, in both private instructions and classroom settings.
+I teach piano, classical music literature + history, and music theory, in both private instructions and class settings.
 My students consists of all ages: adults, college students, and children in variety of skill levels and backgrounds.

-Providing a strong groundwork is key in my teaching philosophy.
+Providing a strong groundwork and foundation is key in my teaching.
 In order to instill this, I use clear instructions with a structured plan in each lesson, and work vigorously to solidify students’ experiences both during and outside of lesson times for a consistent development.
 Students in my studio are led with positive and constructive feedback in each lesson.

-It is crucial that students feel encouraged and optimistic in their lessons, in order to achieve a healthy relationship with me as their teacher but also to further develop their musicianship well.
-Most importantly, owning a love for the music field is what individuals must have in order to motivate themselves to practice ‘effectively.’
-I do everything in my power to inspire this to my students.
+It is crucial that students feel encouraged and optimistic in their learning journey, to achieve a healthy relationship with me as their teacher but also to further develop their musicianship.
+Building a love for the music field is what individuals fundamentally should have in order to motivate themselves to practice ‘effectively.’
+And I do everything in my power to instill this in my students.